Class struggle: Soviet Union and similar societies

 A variety of thinkers, mostly Trotskyist and anarchist, argue that class conflict existed in Soviet-style societies.
 Their arguments describe as a class the bureaucratic stratum formed by the ruling political party (known as the nomenklatura in the Soviet Union), sometimes termed a "new class", that controls and guides the means of production.
 This ruling class is viewed to be in opposition to the remainder of society, generally considered the proletariat.
-This type of system is referred by them as state socialism, state capitalism, bureaucratic collectivism or new class societies.
+This type of system has been referred to as state socialism, state capitalism, bureaucratic collectivism or new class societies.
 Marxism was already a powerful ideological power in Russia before the Soviet Union was created in 1917, since a Marxist group known as the Russian Social Democratic Labour Party existed.
-This party soon divided into two main factions; the Bolsheviks, who were led by Vladimir Lenin, and the Mensheviks, who were led by Julius Martov.
+This party soon divided into two main factions; the Bolsheviks, led by Vladimir Lenin, and the Mensheviks, led by Julius Martov.

-However, many Marxists argue that unlike in capitalism, the Soviet elites did not own the means of production, or generate surplus value for their personal wealth as the generated profit from the economy was equally distributed into Soviet society.
+However, many Marxists contend that unlike in capitalism, the Soviet elites did not own the means of production nor did they accumulate surplus value for their personal wealth, as the generated profit from the economy was recycled into Soviet society.
 Even some Trotskyists like Ernest Mandel criticized the concept of a new ruling class as an oxymoron, saying: "The hypothesis of the bureaucracy's being a new ruling class leads to the conclusion that, for the first time in history, we are confronted with a 'ruling class' which does not exist as a class before it actually rules."

+China

+The 8th National Congress of the Chinese Communist Party concluded in 1956 that class struggle should not be taken as the "key link" in a society that had become socialist and that the CCP should focus on modernization.

+The December 1978 third plenary session of the 11th CCP Central Committee issued a communique stating, "[L]arge scale turbulent class struggles of a mass character have in the main come to an end."
+It described the CCP's focus going forward as socialist modernization, particularly through the Four Modernizations.

+In 1981, the Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China stated that the 8th National Congress's conclusion that class struggle not be taken as the "key link" had been correct.